ngs-docs/angus/jetstream/boot.md

 ## Click on your new instance to get more information!

-Now, you can either click "Open Web Shell", *or*, if you know how to use ssh, you can ssh in using the credentials we will provide in class - see circled information below.
-Note that you'll need to use the private key file we sent around to everyone in last the pre-workshop e-mail if you decide to
+Now, you can login to the instance!
+Note that you'll need to use the private key file located in the #general channel in slack.
+The username will be specific to your classroom.
+Use these log-in [instructions](https://angus.readthedocs.io/en/2018/jetstream/login.html) for using a private-key.

-use your system terminal.
-Here are the log-in [instructions](https://angus.readthedocs.io/en/2018/jetstream/login.html) using private-key
+If you cannot access the terminal using the private key, a web shell is available:

 [![foo](images/login-12.thumb.png)](images/login-12.png)